pepe2k/u-boot_mod/README.md

 ### Network Console

-Second, very useful modification is a network console.
+Second, very useful modification is a network console (it is a part of original U-Boot sources, but none of the manufacturers included it).
 It allows you to communicate with U-Boot console over the Ethernet, using UDP protocol (default UDP port: 6666, router IP: 192.168.1.1).

 ![](http://www.tech-blog.pl/wordpress/wp-content/uploads/2013/04/u-boot_mod_for_tp-link_with_ar9331_netconsole.jpg)